Stability of Tschirnhausen Bundles: Admissible covers and the general case

-Suppose we know that for fewer than \(b\) branch points, the general Tschirnhausen bundle is balanced.
-For \(b \geq 2r-2\) branch points, specialize the cover so that \(Y\) is the union of two rational curves \(Y_1 \cup Y_2\) meeting at a node.
-Take a degree \(r\) cover of the reducible \(Y\) so that \(2r-2\) of the branch points lie over \(Y_1\) and the remaining \(b - 2r + 2\) branch points lie over \(Y_2\).
-Assume that the maps are not ramified over \(p\).
+Suppose we know that when the degree of the ramification divisor is less than \(b\), the general Tschirnhausen bundle is balanced.
+For \(b \geq 2r-2\), specialize the cover so that \(Y\) is the union of two rational curves \(Y_1 \cup Y_2\) meeting at a node.
+Take a degree \(r\) cover of the reducible \(Y\) so that the degree of the ramification divisor of \(\alpha_1\) is \(2r-2\) and the degree of the ramification divisor of \(\alpha_2\) is \(b - 2r + 2\).
+Assume that the maps \(\alpha_i\) are not ramified over \(p\).